Set Password for Internal PostgreSQL Instances

 alation_action deploy_conf_all

-5. If you cleared the Rosemeta password, restart the Postgres service for Rosemeta:
+5. If you cleared the Rosemeta password, restart the Postgres service:

 alation_action stop_postgres